jessemonroy650/tutorial-html5ui-hide-show/README.md

 As such, when using a CSS class that hides an HTML element (with let us say `display:none;`) and the display that element (with let us say `display:block;`), we have reduced the reflow by not forcing the `viewport` to add an HTML element into the DOM tree.

 To be clear, dynamically adding an HTML element into a webpage, forces the entire webpage to be recalculated, then drawn.
 If instead we just make the HTML element visible, the webpage recalculates from that point until the end of the page; and NOT the entire webpage.
+(This effects varies from webview engine to webview engine.)